What Is EPC in Affiliate Marketing? Calculator + Examples

 Sending untargeted traffic is like pouring water into a leaky bucket.
 Many marketers waste months chasing traffic volume before realizing quality matters more.

 Advanced Demographic and Behavioral Targeting: Looking beyond basic demographics produces better results.
-Combining multiple targeting factors works best – like reaching people who’ve recently searched for similar products AND fall into specific income brackets.
+Combining multiple targeting factors works best, like reaching people who’ve recently searched for similar products and fall into specific income brackets.
 Weight loss affiliate offers often perform 3x better when targeted to people who’ve also purchased fitness equipment in the past 90 days.

 High-Intent Keyword Optimization: Search terms reveal purchase readiness.
 Pages targeting phrases like “best [product] for [specific need]” or “[product] coupon codes” attract visitors ready to buy.
 Review pages focused on “best [product] for beginners” typically convert nearly 4x better than general information pages.